guettli/git-tips/README.md

 git commit .

 # Push your changes to the central Git repo (origin by default)
-# This command will fail:
+# The `git push` command will fail:
 #  fatal: The current branch my-branch has no upstream branch.
+#  To push the current branch and set the remote as upstream, use
+#    git push --set-upstream origin my-branch
 git push

+# I copy+paste the above command, and then execute it.
+git push --set-upstream origin my-branch

 # The push should be successful, and your Git hosting provider
 # will likely show you a message with a URL to create a PR: